isomerpages/scamshield/index.md

         button: Contact Us
         url: /contact-us/
         key_highlights:
-            - title: Highlight A
+            - title: Download the iOS application
-              description: Important highlight A is important
+              description: Start protecting yourself today
               url: https://google.com
-            - title: Highlight B
+            - title: How does it work?
-              description: Important highlight B is equally important
+              description: Learn how Scamshield protects you from scammers
               url: https://gmail.com
-            - title: Page A
+            - title: FAQs
-              description: Page A is important too
+              description: Got a question, we have the answers
               url: /privacy/
     - infobar:
         title: Infobar title